aricaldeira/pyspread/.gitlab/issue_templates/deployment_tests.md

 Select Edit -> Resize grid
 Enter shape 5,5,1 and press ok
-Result: Grid with shape 5,5,1
+Expected result: Grid with shape 5,5,1
-Rating: [ ]
+- [ ] Test conducted and ok

 Select Edit -> Resize grid
 Enter shape 0,0,0 and press ok
-Result: Nothing
+Expected result: Nothing
-Rating: [ ]
+- [ ] Test conducted and ok

 29. View -> Fullscreen
 ----------------------

 Select View -> Fullscreen
-Result: Application is in fullscreen mode
+Expected result: Application is in fullscreen mode
-Rating: [ ]
+- [ ] Test conducted and ok

 Select View -> Fullscreen
-Result: Application is in normal mode again
+Expected result: Application is in normal mode again
-Rating: [ ]
+- [ ] Test conducted and ok

 30. View -> Toolbars
 --------------------

-Toggle each toolbar on and off via the View -> Toolbars menu
-Result: Each toolbar disappears and reappears as requested
+Toggle each toolbar on and off via the View -> Toolbars menu Expected result: Each toolbar disappears and reappears as requested
-Rating: [ ]
+- [ ] Test conducted and ok

 31. View -> Entry line
 ----------------------

-Toggle entry line on and off via View -> Entry line
-Result: The entry line disappears and reappears as requested
+Toggle entry line on and off via View -> Entry line Expected result: The entry line disappears and reappears as requested
-Rating: [ ]
+- [ ] Test conducted and ok

 32. View -> Macro panel
 -----------------------

-Toggle macro panel on and off via View -> Macro panel
-Result: The macro panel disappears and reappears as requested
+Toggle macro panel on and off via View -> Macro panel Expected result: The macro panel disappears and reappears as requested
-Rating: [ ]
+- [ ] Test conducted and ok

 33. View -> Go to cell